MihirMishra23/LLM-Collectives-Profiler/README.md

 ./run_train.sh
 ```

+The default behavior is to run with the NCCL communication backend.
+If you want to run with the GLOO communication backend, add the following flag to the previous command ` --comm.backend gloo`.

 ## Extract the metrics
 cd to the root of this repo and run `python nsys_analyzer.py <profile_dir> --config <config_file>`